dataprivacymemo/dataprivacymemo.github.io/content/privacy-policy.md

 ## How to Contact Me

-If you have any questions about this privacy policy or my data practices, please contact me at david@dataprivacymemo.com.
+Questions?
+Concerns?
+Direct dialogue is welcome.
+Please contact me at david@dataprivacymemo.com.

 ---